JanOnBread/dwp-placement/README.md

 At the top, first choose wether you want to POST or PATCH a note.

-- _Posting_: Adding a new note into our database
+- **Posting**: Adding a new note into our database
-- _Patching_: Updating a note within our database based on a id
+- **Patching**: Updating a note within our database based on a id

 In the text box below, write down your note or what you want a note to be updated to be.
 Press submit to then this will send a POST or PATCH request Please look within the "log from server" box to see if note posting/patching was successful.
 If the textbox is empty then a note won't be posted/patched even when hitting submit.
 A message in the "server long" box should display this error.

 > [!NOTE]
 > When posting, an Id and date is automatic assigned.
 The Id will be randomly generated based on (max ID in database) + 1.
 This can mean that come some id's won't be assigned to a note.
-For example, if there are 3 notes in our database (0,1,2) if we delete note 1 and then create a new note, the new note will be assigned a ID of 3 so we we will have notes with ID (0,2,3).
+For example, if there are 3 notes in our database (0,1,2) if we delete note 1 and then create a new note, the new note will be assigned a ID of 3 so we will have notes with ID (0,2,3).

 ### _Finding a note_